What if we told you that there’s a credit card out there that is offering the rewards equivalent of $750 in travel dollars as an introductory offer?

-Chase Sapphire ReserveSM: $450 ($75 for each authorized user)
+Chase Sapphire Reserve®: $450 ($75 for each authorized user)

-Chase Sapphire Preferred®: 50,000 bonus points, worth $625 in travel when redeemed through Chase Ultimate Rewards®, after spending $4,000 within the first three months (points are worth an extra 25 percent as opposed to 50 percent more with Chase Sapphire ReserveSM.
-Earn 5,000 additional points after adding an authorized user and making a purchase in the first three months.
+Chase Sapphire Preferred® Card: 50,000 bonus points, worth $625 in travel when redeemed through Chase Ultimate Rewards®, after spending $4,000 within the first three months (points are worth an extra 25 percent as opposed to 50 percent more with Chase Sapphire Reserve®.

 Foreign transaction fees:

-Chase Sapphire ReserveSM: None
+Chase Sapphire Reserve®: None

-Chase Sapphire Preferred®: None
+Chase Sapphire Preferred® Card: None